Key Takeaways

 - Utilizes REBOA (Resuscitative Endovascular Balloon Occlusion of the Aorta) technology for hemorrhage control — a cutting-edge approach to managing massive bleeding

-- 6 named specialists across MFM, gynecologic oncology, interventional radiology, and anesthesiology
+- Multidisciplinary specialists across MFM, gynecologic oncology, interventional radiology, and anesthesiology (program describes providers across more than 10 specialty areas)

 International Hospitals & Research Centers